ClementNerma/Rave/docs/books/hybrid.md

 ### Optional arguments

 Optional arguments are... optional.
 Well, that's pretty explicit, at least.
-When declaring a function's arguments, we list them with their respective types.
+When declaring a function's arguments, we array them with their respective types.
 But, we can also make some of them _omittable_ by giving them a _default value_.
 Let's try it:

 ```sn
 func sayHello (name: string, justTheName: bool = false) {